foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_transp.rst

 This kernel implements a general 2D transposed convolution operation which works by swapping the forward and backward passes of a convolution.
-For more details on calculations see chapter 4 of [2]
+For more details on calculations, see chapter 4 of [2]

 Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
-For more info on supported ReLU types and calculations see :ref:`relu_prot`.
+For more info on supported ReLU types and calculations, see :ref:`relu_prot`.

-Dilation parameter of convolutions config isn’t applicable in MLI transposed convolution and is ignored.
+Dilation parameter of convolutions config is not applicable in MLI transposed convolution and is ignored.

 Kernels which implement a Transpose Convolutions have the following prototype: